Title: Broker

 The man for whom it was built lived only 45 years.
 His parents, Arcangelo and Lucia, immigrated from Italy in 1899 with their two-year-old son, Crescenzio Alfredo, aka Fred.
 Joe was born in 1902 in Philadelphia, followed by daughter Malina (“Millie”) and a third son, Frederico.

 His 1930 census information is missing, but by 1932 he was back in his parents’ home.
 He found a woman who lived around the corner on Carpenter Street named Madeline Lamassa Greco.
 She had just divorced Tony Greco and was raising her four-year-old daughter, Rita.
-They were married in 1932 and made their home at 641 Carpenter Street until George suffered a fatal heart
+They were married that year and made their home at 641 Carpenter Street until Joe suffered a fatal heart

 attack in 1948.